markosamuli/ansible-linuxbrew/README.md

 | Debian 10        | [`buster`][buster]     | `<2.12,>=2.9.22` |
 | Debian 11        | [`bullseye`][bullseye] | `>=2.9.22`       |
 | Fedora 37        | [`fedora37`][fedora37] | `>=2.9.22`       |

+If you want to add a new distribution or release version, please create a Docker image for it under the `tests/` directory and make sure the existing tests work.

+I'm developing this role currently in a black box using the Docker images included in the repository and not running it on live environments.

 [bionic]: tests/bionic/Dockerfile
 [focal]: tests/focal/Dockerfile